Netatalk/kio-afp/README.md

 - Regenerate the POT file using the built-in CMake target:
     - `cmake --build build --target update-po` (or `make update-po`).
 This will regenerate the POT file and, if `msgmerge` is installed, automatically merge the updated POT into existing PO files under `po/` using gettext's fuzzy-matching rules.

-## License
+## Copyright and License

+Copyright (C) 2025-2026 Daniel Markstedt <daniel@mindani.net>

-GNU General Public License v2
+This software is distributed under the terms of the GNU General Public License v2